-Phone and/or email messages can be left 24 hours a day.
+Phone messages can be left 24 hours a day.

-While school is not in session and during holidays, they have abbreviated hours and they check phone and email messages Monday-Thursday and Saturday once daily.
-All messages will be returned as soon as possible.
+While school is not in session and during holidays, they have abbreviated hours and they check phone messages once a day on Monday-Thursday and Saturday.

-Pet loss support is provided by Washington State University College of Veterinary Medicine students who have been trained in grief counseling by a licensed therapist.
+WSU Pet Loss Hotline volunteers are a group of Washington State University College of Veterinary Medicine students who have received limited training in grief counseling by licensed therapists.